corydolphin/flask-cors/README.rst

 Using JSON with CORS
 ~~~~~~~~~~~~~~~~~~~~

-| When using JSON cross origin, browsers will issue a pre-flight OPTIONS
+When using JSON cross origin, browsers will issue a pre-flight OPTIONS
 request for POST requests.
 In order for browsers to allow POST requests
 with a JSON content type, you must allow the Content-Type header.
 The
 simplest way to do this is to simply set the CORS\_HEADERS configuration
-value on your application:
+value on your application, e.g:
-| e.g.

 .. code:: python